tobydoig/3dword2vec/README.md

 The output is a file called coords-umap.txt which is actually a JSON file.
 You then open graphit.html with a browser (directly, no need to go a via webserver).

-Left mouse - rotate
-Right mouse - move model
-Mouse wheel - zoom
-WASD - was meant to move the camera but does weird things (for now)

 # Compare
 For comparison here we use some different algorithms to generate the 3d data points.
 We also used a smaller sample (2%, about 60k phrases instead of 1m).